 Those with research interests in the Wealden iron industry are advised, in the first instance, to consult the standard reference work, The Iron Industry of the Weald.

 An older standard work is 'Wealden Iron', by Ernest Straker, originally published in 1931.
 Although inaccurate in some respects and largely superceded by The Iron Industry of the Weald, its gazetteer is still useful.
-The full text and illustrations of Wealden Iron can be viewed here.
+A partial digitisation (pages 90-210 are missing) of Wealden Iron can be viewed here.
 The earliest publication on the industry is the monograph The historical geography of the Wealden iron industry by Mary Cecilia Delany, pub.
 1921, which can also be read online here.

-More specific research enquiries may be directed to WIRG's Vice-Chairman, Jeremy Hodgkinson
+More specific research enquiries may be directed to Jeremy Hodgkinson

 or to members below who have specific interests: